jarviscanada/jarvis_data_eng_AndresOsorio/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2020-present)**: Worked in a small scrum team building Data Engineering projects.
-Developed products successfully through continuous participation in scrum events and agile best practices.
-Implemented projects using Java, Maven, SpringBoot, Bash, RDBMS/SQL, Git, Hadoop, Spark/Scala, and Docker.
-Performed both integration and unit testing for each project using JUnit and Mockito.
+**Data Engineer, Jarvis Consulting Group (2020-present)**: Worked in a small scrum team developing Data Engineering projects.
+Successfully contributed to all stages of product Software Development Life Cycle through continuous participation in Scrum events and Agile best practices.
+Implemented projects using Java, Maven, SpringBoot, Bash, RDBMS/SQL, Python, Hadoop, Spark, Docker, Git/GitHub, and cloud services.
+Performed both integration and unit testing using JUnit and Mockito.
 Used a Linux environment (centOS) for development.

 **Social Worker, Community Living Toronto (2015-2017)**: Worked in the TRE ADD (Treatment, Research, and Education for Autism and Developmental Disabilities) program in a respite house.
 Provided patients support with their daily activities (Hygiene, feeding, and medication) and led behavioral programming to reduce problem behaviors and reinforce appropriate ones.